paul-hammant/ngWebDriver/README.md

 There's a reference to css selectors you'll need to read - https://www.w3schools.com/cssref/css_selectors.asp - because that's the type of string it is going to require.

+### still needing help on $$testability ?

+Read the five or so bug reports on $$testability and how (most likely) you have to learn a little about you application so that you can use `.withRootSelector("abc123")`.
+Those bug reports: https://github.com/paul-hammant/ngWebDriver/issues?issue+testability

 ## Other Functions

 ### getLocationAbsUrl()